d-smith/sam-ddb-case-data/readme.md

 You might need to provide the `--profile` and `--region` arguments as well depending on the environment you run it from.

+For hot reloading, you have to repackage the code via `make package`

 ## Notes

 Add blurb about using npm pack for packaging, link to [this](https://hackernoon.com/package-lambda-functions-the-easy-way-with-npm-e38fc14613ba) blog post.